ucd25-cosmos-optimizers/ucd25-cosmos-optimizers.github.io/content/project/index.md

  Our data is sourced from hospital EEG recordings of healthy and epileptic patients, recorded across five electrode channels.
 The exact electrode channels are as follows:

- - A1: Placed on the ear to measure the average of all electrodes
+ - A1: Placed on the left ear to measure the average of all electrodes
  - C3: Placed on the left primary motor cortex, measures motor movement of the right hand
  - C4: Placed on the right primary motor cortex, measures motor movement of the left hand
  - CZ: Placed on the center top of the head, measures possible temporal lobe epilepsy
  - F3: Placed on the left frontal lobe, measures motor control and imagined movement

 ![EEG Nodes for Dataset](/eeg_nodes.png "Electrode channels collected in the EEG dataset")

-These five electrodes generally measure focal seizures, which are the type of seizures we will be using in this project to classify epilepsy.

 The data contains 411 recordings of people (**epochs**) per channel over 25 minutes at a sampling frequency of 200 Hz.
 Labels of healthy (visualized in blue) and epileptic (visualized in red) were given.